Kate-Yayla/Exhibit10-SQLAlchemy-Surfs-Up-/README.md

 * Used hawaii_measurements.csv file for data,
 * Used pandas read_csv(),
 * Found the average temperature in June and December for all stations as well as the years in the dataset,
-* Run the t-test and p value to determine whether the difference in the means if there any statistically significant and got the analysis as only 3.9 degrees Celsius, between 2010-2017 the mean temperatures in June and December in all stations.
-T-test conducted, p-value is very low, the difference is signaficant.
+* Run the unpaired t-test using ind in code and p value determines whether the difference in the mean if there is statistical mean.
+There is only 3.9 degrees Celsius, and the mean temperatures in June and December in all stations between 2010-2017.
+Unpaired T-test conducted, p-value is very low than standard threshold, so null hypothesis is rejected.
+The difference could be considered as signaficant.

 ### Temperature Analysis II